If Pilgrims could talk to us today, what do you think they would say?

 Many suffered dangers, setbacks and imprisonment before they even boarded the boat.
 Many did not survive the voyage or the first winter’s cold and hardships.
-But the ones who did survive sat down to give thanks to God for their newfound freedom as they feasted on the abundance of their new home – venison, cod and corn.
+But for the ones who did survive, it was a priority to sit down to give thanks to God for their newfound freedom as they feasted on the abundance of their new home – venison, cod and corn.

 What do you think pilgrims would tell you if they sat at your Thanksgiving table? (click to tweet)

-Perhaps one thing they would tell us about is a little-known historical monument that sits on an 11-acre hilltop in Plymouth, Massachusetts, which memorializes our forefathers’ ideals.
+Perhaps one thing they would tell us about is a little-known historical monument that sits on an 11-acre hilltop in Plymouth, Massachusetts.
+This monument memorializes our forefathers’ ideals.
 Completed in 1888, it took 38 years to erect, and it contains a sort of blueprint for those ideals, the only ideals that have ever been successful.

 But many Plymouth residents, like many of us, are unaware of its existence or take it for granted.
 I lived in Massachusetts for the first half of my life and never knew it existed, until 2012 when Kirk Cameron made a documentary about it titled, Monumental.